-- April 21 - Motions (other than MSD) will be held via Zoom.
-Parties will receive a Zoom invitation via email.
+- June 16 - Motions (other than MSD) will be held via Zoom.
+Parties will recieve a Zoom invitation via email.
 Zoom invitations are only sent to the attorney of record.
-Please note: motions will be heard at 1:30 p.m.
+Please note motions (other than MSDs) will be heard at 1:30 p.m.

 - Livestream video is available on the Court's YouTube channel.

 - Stay updated by subscribing to the Court's Twitter Account, @15thAnn.

 Criminal Misdemeanor Schedule

 The Court has the ability to conduct hearings via Zoom technology.
 If you would like to have a Zoom hearing, see the "Court Appearances via Zoom" section below for contact information.

 Parties whose cases are assigned to Judge Perry may request a hearing via Zoom on: June 9 and June 23.